-To fulfill the General Education requirement for 2 hours Exercise and Sport Science activities, students must choose two semester hours from the approved list of Class A, Class B, Class C, or University Band courses found on page 81.
-PLEASE NOTE: Only four hours ESS activity courses may be counted toward a degree.
+To fulfill the General Education requirement for 2 hours Kinesiology activities, students must choose two semester hours from the approved list of Class A, Class B, Class C, or University Band courses found page 71.
+PLEASE NOTE: Only four hours KIN activity courses may be counted toward a degree.

-To fulfill the General Education requirement for 4 hours of lab science, students must choose four semester hours from the approved list of Life Science (Biology) or Physical Science (Chemistry, Geology, Physical Science, or Physics) courses found on page 82.
+To fulfill the General Education requirement for 4 hours of lab science, students must choose four semester hours from the approved list of Life Science (Biology) or Physical Science (Chemistry, Geology, Physical Science, or Physics) courses found on page 72.

-To fulfill the General Education social science requirement, students must choose three semester hours from the approved list of courses found on page 82.
+To fulfill the General Education social science requirement, students must choose three semester hours from the approved list of courses found on page 72.

-To fulfill the General Education fine arts appreciation requirement, students must choose three semester hours from the approved list of courses found on page 82.
+To fulfill the General Education fine arts appreciation requirement, students must choose three semester hours from the approved list of courses found on page 72.

-To fulfill the technology requirement, students must choose three semester hours from the approved list of courses found on page 83.
+To fulfill the technology requirement, students must choose three semester hours from the approved list of courses found on page 73.

 Six semester hours of Developmental Program courses may count as elective credit toward a student's degree completion, although all developmental courses completed become part of the student's academic record and are included in the student's cumulative hours earned and are included in the calculation of the student's cumulative grade point average.
-Excess developmental course hours completed are deducted from the student's cumulative hours earned.
+Excess developmental course hours completed are deducted from the hours for graduation.